VinceK15/Computer-Store-Website-Template-master/README.md

 # Computer Store Website

-A simple designed website for a computer store, using HTML/CSS.
+A simple design website for a computer store, using HTML/CSS.